hkawanishi/hkawanishi.github.io/_posts/2025-04-12-GenAI-Intensive-Course-Capstone-Project.md

 Let’s face it, digging through the legal maze of Terms of Service agreements isn’t exactly anyone’s idea of fun.
 For my Gen AI Intensive Course project, I originally planned to dive into sports data analysis with Gemini, imagining summaries of exciting basketball or baseball games.
 But I hit a roadblock when I realized the legal wording in my chosen data source's Terms of Service was so complicated, I couldn't tell if using the data for machine learning was even allowed.
 That frustration got me thinking about a bigger issue, which is how difficult legal documents can be to understand.
 And that’s what sparked the idea for my capstone project, **a Terms of Service translator powered by Gen AI**.
 My goal is to turn confusing legal jargon into clear, casual English and to show how the tools and techniques I’ve learned can be put to good use.

-## My Approach

-Here's a breakdown of the key steps I took to build this Terms of Service translator:
+## How I Built This: A Step-by-Step Journey

+So, how did I go about building this translator to make sense of those tricky Terms of Service?
+Let me walk you through the steps I took:

-* Created a sample Terms of Service document for a fictitious company, "Dig-A-Hole," offering a stress-relief digging service, and saved it as a PDF.
+* It all began with the creation of a sample Terms of Service document for a fun, made-up company called "Dig-A-Hole."
+I saved these digging rules as a PDF, ready for AI magic.
-* Set up the necessary Google API key to access the Gen AI models.
+* Then, I secured my access to the Gen AI world by setting up the necessary Google API key.
-* Selected a suitable Gemini model for language processing.
+* Next, I carefully selected a Gemini model that seemed well-suited for the task of understanding and simplifying legal language.
-* Read the PDF document and used a prompt to instruct Gemini to summarize the legal text into plain, easy-to-understand English.
+* My initial move was to read the PDF and use a clear prompt to ask Gemini to summarize the legal text in plain, easy-to-grasp English.
-* Employed few-shot prompting with examples to guide Gemini in incorporating relevant emojis.
+* To add a touch of friendliness, I used few-shot prompting, showing Gemini examples of translations that included relevant emoji.
-* Structured the output using JSON to directly link original legal terms to their simplified translations.
+* To make the results easy to follow, I structured the output using JSON, directly connecting the original legal terms with their newly translated texts.
-* Utilized Gemini again to evaluate the quality of the translated output based on defined metrics, criteria, and a rating rubric.
+* In an interesting twist, I even used Gemini to evaluate the quality of its own translation work, based on criteria I defined.
-* Implemented interactivity in the Terms of Service using Embedding and RAG.
+* And to take it a step further, I implemented interactive querying of the Terms of Service using Embeddings and RAG, allowing users to ask specific questions and get direct answers.

-This multi-step process allowed me to create a tool that not only translates complex legal text but also aims to make it more accessible and engaging.
+This step-by-step approach allowed me to create a tool that I hope makes those often-intimidating legal documents much more approachable and understandable.

 ## Details of how I did it

 ### Initial Setup

 My coding for this Gen AI Intensive Course project, hosted on Kaggle, began with obtaining the necessary API key to access Google's AI models.
-Google Cloud AI Platform documentation provides the steps for this, and it's important to secure your key once you have it.
+Google Cloud AI Platform documentation provides the steps for this, and it's important to secure the key once obtained it.

 With the technical setup done, I needed a Terms of Service document.
 To avoid copyright issues with real-world examples, I created my own for a quirky fictitious company named "Dig-A-Hole."
 This company offers a subscription for digging holes in a field as a stress reliever and form of exercise.
-I outlined the service's terms in a PDF, which was then ready for the AI.
+I outlined the service's terms and saved it in a PDF.

-### Reading the PDF document
+### Selecting a Model and Reading the PDF document

 When I first started, the gemini-1.5-pro model caught my eye, mainly due to its massive context window.
 I figured, the longer the Terms of Service, the better this model would handle it.
 However, as things progressed and I started evaluating the output, my model choice actually changed, a little surprise I'll elaborate on later.

-So, with gemini-1.5-pro chosen for its ability to handle potentially long documents, I proceeded to the first task: summarizing our "Dig-A-Hole" Terms of Service.
-I used a simple prompt for this: "Please summarize the following terms of service in plain, easy-to-understand English."
+So, with the model chosen, I proceeded to the first task: summarizing our "Dig-A-Hole" Terms of Service.
+I used a simple prompt: "Please summarize the following terms of service in plain, easy-to-understand English."
 The resulting summary was quite good, providing a clear and easy-to-grasp overview, which looked like this:

 `````
-This is a summary of the Dig-A-Hole Terms of Service:
+Dig-A-Hole's Terms of Service basically say:

-What Dig-A-Hole offers: Dig-A-Hole lets you dig holes in their field for fun and stress relief.
-They offer a free trial dig, monthly subscriptions, and optional shovel rentals.
+* Digging Holes: You can dig holes at their facility for fun and stress relief.
+They offer a free trial dig, then you need a monthly subscription.
+You can also rent shovels.

-Agreement: By using their services, you agree to these terms.
+* The Agreement: By using their services, you agree to these rules.

-Subscriptions: Subscriptions are monthly and require a one-month minimum commitment.
-You can cancel anytime, but you still have to pay for the current month.
-No refunds for partial months.
-The price is listed on their website or at the facility.
+* Subscriptions: Subscriptions are monthly and you have to pay for the whole month even if you cancel early.
+The price is on their website or at the facility.

-Shovel Rental: You can rent shovels for an extra fee, but you're responsible for any damage or loss (beyond normal wear and tear).
+* Shovel Rental: You can rent shovels for an extra fee and you're responsible for any damage beyond normal wear and tear.
+...
 `````
 While this was clear, it felt a little… formal.
 I wanted to inject some personality and make it more approachable.

 ### Make it Friendlier.
 Enter Few-Shot Prompt!

 One of the cool techniques I picked up during the Gen AI Intensive Course was "Few-Shot Prompting."
 It's like giving Gemini a few examples to learn from, showing it the style and tone you're aiming for.
-I wanted the translations to be more casual and friendly, sprinkled with some relevant emojis.
+I wanted the translations to be more casual and friendly, sprinkled with some relevant emoji.
 So, I provided Gemini with a few examples like this:

 ~~~
 few_shot_prompt = """